Spotimania/Spotimania/README.md

 This test simulates the creation of one admin user account and a normal user account.
 Then it tests if the account created is an admin account.

 ## Design Process
-The planning and designing prior to development is important to prioritse high value objectives as well as the collaboration of multiple developers involved.
+The planning and designing prior to development is important to prioritise high value objectives as well as the collaboration of multiple developers involved.
 Here are the design decisions that were involved in the planning process:

 #### App Functionality
 The app was developed to allow people of all ages to play a quiz-type game online together with friends/family regarding a certain topic that will appeal to many users.
-Having discovered the existence of the Spoitfy API, what better way to contruct a music quiz!
+Having discovered the existence of the Spoitfy API, what better way to construct a music quiz!

 The Spotify API allows for the searching of songs and artists which contain multiple data such as a "preview URL", cover image, song name as well as the artist name.
 Using this API data, we have implemented the following functionalities:
 - Song/artist guessing quiz
 - Adding of songs to custom playlists
 - Real-time multiplayer quiz
 - Viewing of results from quizzes
-- Admin privaleges to register playlists
+- Admin privileges to register playlists

 #### Page Designs/Mock-ups
 Our selection of pages in our application consists of